Isoudine/LearnMate-AI/README.md

 [Flashcards](https://learnmateai.pythonanywhere.com/flashcards 'Flashcards')!

-Here's the link to the hosted website!

-learnmateai.pythonanywhere.com/

 ## Getting Started
 To get started developing, it is recommended to have the latest version of Python3 installed on your system.
 Clone our Github repository into a known